-This indicator could easiyly be maintained by the application that works on this data anyhow; when inserting data into the ITEM_DATA table it could just update the flag.
+This indicator could easily be maintained by the application that works on this data anyhow; when inserting data into the ITEM_DATA table it could just update the flag.

-Let’s assume the maintainance has been taken care of and we can use the flag.
-How would that look like?
+Let’s assume the maintenance has been taken care of and we can use the flag.
+What would that look like?

-Add the flag – “default” is to use the default conditions
+Add the flag – “default” for using the default conditions

 alter table monster_business_items add (DEFAULT_CONDITIONS_APPLY NVARCHAR(1) NOT NULL DEFAULT 'X');